GobishankarG/Personal-Expense-Tracker/README.md

 A simple console-based Personal Expense Tracker built with Python.
 This project allows users to record their daily expenses, categorize them, view summaries, and track their spending patterns over time.
-It's designed for beginners to intermediate learners who want to practice core Python skills and create a foundational project that can be expanded with more features, such as database integration or a web interface.

 Features: